VermillionIts15/myth-discord-bot/README.md

 - `/mute @user [reason] [time]`: Mute a user with an optional reason and time limit (in minutes).
 - `/prune [number] [reason]`: Bulk delete a specific number of messages from the current channel with an optional reason.
 - `/setmutedrole @role`: Set the Muted role for the server.

+## Note

+- This is not meant for commercial use, only for me to learn how bots work.
+- You can do anything to the source, I won't care if you don't credit me.
+- I will finish this readme.md someday, so it's not done.

 ## License